What is Electronic Filing? How can I Electronically file my federal and State Returns? Why should I File Electronically?

 Filing from home is a paperless transaction.
 If you use an IRS approved self selected PIN for e-file or use Federal Form 8453, Income Tax Declaration For Electronic Filing by Individuals, the taxpayer is no longer required to mail Form 8453 to DRS but must retain the form and any other required documentation for at least three years to be furnished to DRS only upon request.

 The Connecticut Department of Revenue Services does not endorse or favor one process or service over another, and will list all available companies.
-(Disclaimer) Currently only the following on-line companies have been accepted into the program for the 2010 tax year.
+(Disclaimer) Currently only the following on-line companies have been accepted into the program for the current tax year.
 As more companies are able to reach an agreement with DRS and become approved electronic filing sites, we will add them to this page.

 The following companies are approved for Connecticut's